2024 Pacific typhoon season: Typhoon Usagi (Ofel)

 Usagi emerged from an area of convection 267 nmi east of Chuuk, with satellite imagery showing a broad area of persistent convection that began to consolidate on November 8.
 At 12:00 UTC the following day, the JMA classified the system as a tropical depression, citing a favorable environment for development, with low to moderate vertical wind shear, moderate divergence aloft, and warm sea surface temperatures.
 The next day, the JTWC designated the system as 27W as it became a depression off the northeast coast of Luzon.
-At 18:00 UTC of November 10, the JMA upgraded the system to a tropical storm and named it Usagi.
+At 18:00 UTC of November 10, the JMA upgraded the system to a tropical storm and named it Usagi; it then moved into the Philippine Area of Responsibility, where PAGASA named it Ofel.
 On November 12, both the JMA and the JTWC upgraded the system to a minimal typhoon, as it exhibited well-defined of well-defined convective banding tightly wrapping around an obscured LLCC.

 On November 13, the JTWC reported that the system had peaked as a Category 4-equivalent super typhoon after Usagi attained 1-minute sustained winds of 130 kn and a central pressure of 940 hPa.
 Usagi made landfall in Baggao, Cagayan, on Luzon Island at around 1:30 PM PHT (05:30 UTC) on November 14.
 After crossing northern Luzon, Usagi emerged into the Babuyan Channel, passing close to the Babuyan Islands and northern Cagayan.
 This later announced that the JMA would downgrade the system to a severe tropical storm.
 Usagi weakened significantly due to increasing wind shear as it neared Taiwan.
 Afterward, the JMA continued to track the system until it dissipated at 12:00 UTC on the same day.